 These degrees are under the jurisdiction of the Graduate School.
-Refer to the Requirements for Graduation section (page 62) and the Graduate School section of this catalogue (page 601) for general regulations.
+Refer to the Requirements for Graduation section (page 81) and the Graduate School section of this catalogue (page 91) for general regulations.
 All courses applied toward the degrees must be courses accepted by the Graduate School.

-Foreign Language Requirement

-Competence is required in either Chinese or
+Competence is required in either Chinese or Japanese.

-Japanese.

-Six courses, four of which must be at the 500-level or above, plus the thesis, are required.
+Six courses, four of which must be at the 500-level or above, are required.
 Those students whose concentration is in language and literature should take a fourth year of language.